kubernetes-sigs/kube-api-linter/README.md

 golangci-lint custom
 ```

-The output binary `./bin/golangci-lint-kube-api-linter` will be a combination of the `golangci-lint` binary with the Kube API Linter included as a module.
+The output binary will be created at the location specified by the `destination` field in `.custom-gcl.yml` and will be a combination of the `golangci-lint` binary with the Kube API Linter included as a module.

 This means you can use any of the standard `golangci-lint` configuration or flags to run the binary, with the addition of the Kube API Linter rules.